solitaire-logo

 classic-solitaire-layout-style.jpg

-When it comes to Spider Solitaire, the game requires the player to build sequences in descending order, too.
+In Spider Solitaire, the player must build sequences in descending order.
 Importantly, sequences with mixed suits are allowed to be built, but you can move sequences only if they are of the same suit.

 The Objective